AlfredoSystems/Rotini-Hardware/README.md

 * SY8253ADC switching regulator provides up to 1A at 3.3V.
 Maximum input voltage of 27V!
 * USB-C port provides swift and robust serial programming interface

-## Eratta
-* C14 SHOULD NOT BE INCLUDED.
-Do not include it in the BOM.
-Including C14 will cause inconsistent boot behavior

 ## Manufacturing
 ⚠️ **Beware: we offer these files without warranty of any kind, express or implied.
 Use them at your own risk.**